 Old Age

-Even if the tread looks fine, tires degrade over time.
+Even if the tread looks fine, truck degrade over time.
 Rubber hardens and cracks, especially in extreme temperatures, making old tires a silent safety risk.
+It is advisable to replace old truck tires every 5 to 7 years from the date of manufacture.

-Choosing the Right Tires for Your Truck or Trailer
+How To Choose the Right Tire for Your Truck or Trailer

-The right tire makes all the difference in performance, safety, and long-term savings.
-Consider your vehicle’s axle load, driving environment (highway vs off-road), and regional climate.
-Steer, drive and trailer positions all have different tire needs — steer tires need control and stability, drive tires need deep treads for traction, trailer tires need to resist heat and deformation under load.
-Not sure what fits your setup?
-Our truck tire service team can help you spec the right tire for your rig—saving you time, money, and premature wear.
+When selecting tires for a trailer to operate in Ontario weather, consider key factors that ensure safety, durability, and year-round performance.
+Start by matching it to your axle load, driving conditions (highway vs off-road), and the Canadian climate.
+Steer, drive, and trailer positions each demand different requirements.
+Steer tires prioritize control and stability, drive tires require deep treads for traction, and trailer tires need resistance to heat and deformation under heavy loads.
+If you’re unsure which tire fits your setup, our experienced truck service team can help you spec the right tires for your rig, saving you time, money, and avoiding premature wear or costly axle replacement.